 The objective of the study was to assess the relationship between property damage in mass disasters and related unresolved insurance claims as a trigger for mental health disorders or conditions.
 The assumption is that a better understanding of such a relationship will permit government entities to more effectively plan and meet the needs of disaster victims.
 As a result of the study, the New Jersey Department of Health recently extended programs for behavioral health assistance.

 The Sandy study reinforces findings about the mental health needs of individuals and families from a similar five year study involving policyholders impacted by Hurricane Katrina.
 The leading researcher involved in the Sandy study explained, “The similarities between Hurricanes Katrina and Sandy are quite disturbing.
 Many adults and children are still experiencing emotional and psychological effects long after the storms have passed.
-In a significant number of instances, housing damage is at the heart of the problem, and it’s concerning to hear that so many of the federally-financed programs have ended even through the needs still clearly persist.”
+In a significant number of instances, housing damage is at the heart of the problem, and it’s concerning to hear that so many of the federally-financed programs have ended even though the needs still clearly persist.”

 Many policyholders whose homes are badly damaged by catastrophes never consider the impact on their emotional health or their need for mental health services as a legitimate form of loss.
 However, this is a genuine type of loss that accompanies damage to a policyholder’s home.
 If insurance companies drag their feet during the process of investigating and paying claims, the mental health impact of dealing with an unresolved claim and unrepaired damage can be intensified.
-While this form of damage might be recoverable in a breach of contract claim involving non-performance under an insurance contract, policyholders might have a more viable claim for such compensation when pursuing a claim based on bad faith tactics by insurers.